 You should take notice that in addition to the fine, New York will impose a mandatory surcharge on most dispositions and if you should plead guilty to a charge resulting in 6 more points being held against your license, you will receive another fine from motor vehicles known as a Driver’s Responsibility Assessment.

 Let’s talk about the surcharge: New York is entitled to impose a surcharge at the end of most traffic cases.
 The surcharge can vary depending on the type of court adjudicating your case.
 In general, the maximum surcharge is $85.00 on most non-misdemeanor moving violations.

 About Our Firm: Our Westchester County Ticket Attorneys excel at getting tickets dismissed or reduced.
-We have over 25 years of legal experience and have gained a reputation among our peers as being superb lawyers.
+We have more than 20 years of legal experience and have gained a reputation among our peers as being superb lawyers.
 Our team of traffic defense lawyers is lead by Joseph P. Villanueva.
 He is a former prosecutor.
 Having a former prosecutor on your side can help in analyzing critical issues in your case.
 Call us now at (800) 893-9645.